5 Reasons Retailers Could Miss Their Holiday Sales Targets

 A lot of things factor into what makes the winter holiday season a sales smash or a flop.
 Unfortunately, rising inflation, the growing popularity of Buy Now Pay Later and a surge in fraud during the winter holiday season could make it a lot harder for retailers to hit holiday sales targets this year.
 Let’s explore some of these reasons in more detail.

-Do your suppliers have enough money to complete your orders in full and on time?
+Will your suppliers complete orders on time?

 Find out with business credit reports